nebari-dev/nebari-docs/docs/docs/how-tos/pytorch-best-practices.md

 Add any other packages you need and click `Create` to build the environment.

-Also see the FAQ answer to [Why doesn't my code recognize the GPU(s) on Nebari?](www.nebari.dev/docs/faq#why-doesnt-my-code-recognize-the-gpus-on-nebari)
+Also see the FAQ answer to [Why doesn't my code recognize the GPU(s) on Nebari?][why gpus not recognized]

 [pytorch installation matrix]: https://pytorch.org/get-started
+[why gpus not recognized]: /faq#why-doesnt-my-code-recognize-the-gpus-on-nebari